 It was agreed that, due to the absence of ADO East, consideration of Risk ID71 "Not learning and changing practice, following receipt of complaints, due to inadequately trained officers or any other cause" be deferred until the next meeting of the Committee.
+Action: Head of Governance (Interim)

 It was further agreed that the re-packaging of either Glucose or Sodium Chloride be recommended to the manufacturers to ensure the drugs are easily identifiable and to prevent the administration of the incorrect drug.
 Action: Medical Director